If you’re a bird lover (or even a bird owner) you probably enjoy learning the best way to supplement their diet with things you grow in your garden.

 However, it is important to note that you should only feed peaches you have dried yourself at home, and not commercially dried peaches, which often contain harmful preservatives like sulfur dioxide that can pose a threat to birds even in small quantities.

-The best way to provide peaches for birds is by growing a peach tree, or peach trees, in your garden, and remaining relaxed about birds pecking the ripe fruit before you get to them.
+The best way to provide peaches for birds is by growing a peach tree in your garden, and remaining relaxed about birds pecking the ripe fruit before you get to them.

 Planting to provide natural food sources for the birds in your garden is always the best place to start if you want to help the species that are present in your area.